SBEVSL/sbevsl_migrated/readme.txt

 Charlie Westin, Brett Hanson & Paul Craig
 GPL, No Warranty

-4.2 by Cyprian Corwin and Greg Dodge
+4.2.5 by Cyprian Corwin
-Monday, July 25, 2011
+Friday, August 5, 2011

-Based on Maddy's and Mario Rosa's versions
+Based on 4.2 by Cyprian Corwin and Greg Dodge, based on Maddy's and Mario Rosa's versions

 Special Thanks to the following for their contributions to ProMOL:
 Laura Grell, Chris Parkin, T.J.
 Esposito, C. Wischmeyer